alexisduque/pw-coffee-machine/README.md

 <img align="right" src="./documentation/images/pw-coffee-maker.jpg" hspace="30" width="250" style="float: right">

-The project includes an [electronic circuit design](documentation/hardware.md), to interface a sanard coffee maker with the Intel Edison breakout board which support Bluetooth Low Energy, and Wifi.
+The project includes an [electronic circuit design](documentation/hardware.md), to interface a standard coffee maker with the Intel Edison breakout board which support Bluetooth Low Energy, and Wifi.

 The Edison board is connected to the Internet through Wifi and scan for a Physical Web beacon.
 When a URL Beacon enters at proximity, it resolves the URL, grabs your settings, and trigger a coffee brewing by changing the GPIO state.